 Stanley J. Seeger Visiting Research Fellowships 2023-2024Visiting research fellowships for overseas scholars pursuing projects in the humanities or social sciences, in residence at Princeton, free of teaching and other obligations.
+CURRENTLY CLOSED.

 The Seeger Center for Hellenic Studies at Princeton University invites applications for a limited number of Stanley J. Seeger Visiting Research Fellowships for scholars based in Greece or other overseas countries, who wish to spend time in residence at Princeton, pursuing research projects in the humanities or the social sciences, free of teaching and other obligations.
 Individuals based in the United States and Canada are not eligible to apply.